phpvms/docs/docs/customize/layouts.md

 ### Template basics

-phpVMS takes advantage of many of the
+phpvms takes advantage of many of the
 [Laravel Blade](https://laravel.com/docs/9.x/blade) features, and there are no limitations placed within the system to prevent anyone from using the full power of the templating system.
 There are only a few guidelines, to ensure a